Ace0x/Heavent/GDD.md

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

 The controls are fairly simple: one button to use the equiped melee weapon, another for the equiped spell, and yet another one for their dodge.
 Aside from those, the player will have one buttton for interaction, with which the player can pick up items and open doors.
 The last few buttons will allow the player to switch between their 8 posible slots of spells and items; these are going to be bound to the numbers on the keyboard.
 Movement will be done through the classic W-A-S-D input system.

 ### **Mechanics**

 _Level Creation_ is the main focus of the game.
 Due to this, we've decided to streamline the process the player will go through in order to make one, which means that the approach we've taken relies on a grid and preset tiles and entities.
 However, this does not mean that they're limited in what they can do, as players will not only be capable of placing tiles to make their rooms and entities to fill them, but they will be able to modify certain values in the entities that they add.
 They can change the attack speed and damage on weapons, so as to make an ultra greatsword that swings as fast as a foam sword, but also hits like one; or they may modify movement speed and health on enemies, so they can make other players experience the terror of having a boss-monster running towards them at the speed of sound while it being nigh unkillable.

-_Game Over_ can be achieved in one of two ways: you either lose all your health points (HP) and fail, or you defeat all bosses in the level and win.
-Whatever may be in the middle is of little importance, as it only functions to give players the challenge of a full dungeon-esque structure, or to build them up to the task of defeating the bosses via weaponry.

 Since enemy encounters in the game are primarily comprised of swarms or large groups of them, their _behaviour_ prioritizes following the player and attacking them when they are in range.
 Melee-type enemies and bosses will aim to get close to the player and attack them, doing so until either the player or the enemy in question has died.
 Enemies with ranged attacks will follow a similar pattern, however they will prefer to remain at a medium-to-long range from the player in order to hit them.